alstonliu730/bare-metal-learning/Module_2/README.md

 **Find `io.c` to see the rest of the GPIO functions defined there.**

 ### UART functions
 We created two functions for the kernel to call `uart_init()` and `uart_writeText()`.
 To initialize the UART, we would need to clear the bits of the registers for configuration (essentially resetting the UART).
-Then we set the functions of the GPIO pins that we connected from the Serial cable. *In Adam's example, he uses pin 14, 15 Alt5 Function.* After we set the functions, we enable the transmitter and receiver:
+Then we set the functions of the GPIO pins that we connected from the Serial cable. *Note: In Adam's example, he uses pin 14, 15 Alt5 Function.* After we set the functions, we enable the transmitter and receiver:

 ```C
 void uart_init() {